xmehulx/classQM/README.md

 # classQM

-Simple Attendance and late-comer checker for a specific need
+Simple Attendance and late-comer checker for a specific need.
+Coded in Python3